Susumu Matsushita: Early years

-Born in early 1950, Susumu Matsushita developed an aptitude for artistic design at a young age.
+Born in February 6, 1950, Susumu Matsushita developed an aptitude for artistic design at a young age.
 He was influenced by animated Disney films featuring animal designs and by the American comics that were enjoyed by Matsushita's American uncle.
 He attended a specialized school and was educated in industrial design and later music where he gained a lasting appreciation for The Beatles.
 During this period, Matsushita attended an exhibition by Alan Aldridge in Ikebukuro's Seibu Department Stores.
 Fascinated by Aldridge's original illustrations for The Beatles Illustrated Lyrics, the exhibition made a strong impression on Matsushita and he determined to learn how to use the airbrush.
 Within a few months of experimentation he completely shifted to graphic design and the airbrush became his primary tool.

 Career

 Matsushita began working as a freelance graphic designer in 1973.
 He had difficulties marketing himself initially, however his career gained momentum after securing a 1976 deal with Magazine House to produce magazine covers for the fashion magazine, Popeye.
 This was soon followed by a contract with Shueisha in 1979 to creating artwork for Young Jump.
 Matsushita's development of Young Jump's mascot, Mac Bear (later Buddy Bear), was to provide a significant moment in his career as he would shift increasingly toward the development of characters and mascots.

 Creating his own studio company in 1986, Matsushita immediately signed a contract with ASCII to produce covers for the video game magazine, Famicom Tsūshin (subsequently shortened to Famitsū).
 With professional connections to the Jump magazine line and to Famitsū, requests were made for the development of numerous mascots for magazine split-offs and for video game character designs.
 These in turn became business propositions for Matsushita to develop mascots for musical bands, sports leagues, and even commercial and industrial organizations.